patr1ckm/do_ldpred/README.md

 [LDpred](http://biorxiv.org/content/early/2015/03/04/015859) computes updated weights for polygenic scores correcting for linkage disequilibrium (LD) and using a Bayesian point-normal mixture prior for the expected effect sizes.

 do\_ldpred is a BASH script providing an LDpred workflow for many phenotypes.
-It is designed to work in a cluster environment (in particular SGE) to enables distributed computation of ldpred weights for sets of phenotypes while minimizing memory footprint and recomputation.
+It is designed to work in a cluster environment (in particular SGE) to enables distributed computation of ldpred weights for sets of phenotypes while minimizing memory footprint and recomputation, and allows continuous monitoring of progress.

 Installation: Install [LDPred](https://bitbucket.org/bjarni_vilhjalmsson/ldpred).
 Then just download/clone/copy the scripts for do\_ldpred.

     git clone git@github.com:patr1ckm/do_ldpred.git

 Expects a directory structure like the following: